-We also considered the appropriateness of the related disclosures in the financial statements to determine if these disclosures appropriately describe the inherent degree of subjectivity in the estimates.
 We considered the valuation of the claim against LBHI to be a key audit matter due to the magnitude of this balance, together with the judgements required to be made when assessing the valuation of this claim against LBHI.

 We draw attention to these notes to the financial statements, which describe the uncertainty relating to the valuation of this claim against LBHI and the related liability.